Anindya-Prithvi/dbms-PROject/README.md

   secret=put-any-string-here
   ```
   Remember to replace `user1, user2, pass1, pass2` appropriately.
-  Once it is done, fire up a shell and run `npm start`.
-This should get the backend live.
+  For developing the backend use `npm i -g nodemon` and once it is done, fire up a shell and run `npm serve`.
+This should get the backend live and have some form of crash protection.
+If you don't want it, just use `npm start`.
 - Run the frontend (dev mode)
   Create another `.env` file in `frontend/src`.
 Add the following:
   ```